a338wong/alberta_energy_market_analytics_dashboard/README.md

 ## Project Overview

-This project tracks and analyzes how electricity prices respond to changes in key market drivers:
+This project is an end-to-end energy market analytics platform that analyzes electricity price volatility in Alberta by integrating key market drivers, including electricity demand, natural gas prices, and weather conditions.

-- Electricity demand
-- Natural gas prices
-- Weather conditions

-The system automates data collection, transformation, and reporting to simulate a real-world analytics workflow used in energy trading, market analysis, and risk management.
+It tracks how electricity prices respond to changes in these variables through an automated data pipeline that handles data collection, transformation, and reporting, simulating a real-world analytics workflow used in energy trading, market analysis, and risk management.

-The dashboard enables users to explore relationships between these variables to better understand energy price volatility and market conditions in Alberta.
+The dashboard enables users to explore relationships between these drivers, identify patterns in price volatility, and better understand underlying market dynamics.

 ## Key Questions the Dashboard Answers